Souleymane Sané

-Souleymane "Samy" Jean Sané (born 26 February 1961) is a Senegalese former professional footballer who played as a striker.
+Souleymane Jean Sané (born 26 February 1961) is a Senegalese former professional footballer who played as a striker.
 He is the father of Germany forward Leroy Sané.

 Playing career

 Sané was born to Senegalese diplomats, and moved to France at the age of four.
 He chose to be a footballer, much to the chagrin of his father, and played football at amateur level.
 In 1982, he was called up for military service, and according to the law he could be based close to his home as a promising sportsman.
 For this to happen, the FFF had to send over the necessary papers, but due to Sané being on his summer holiday at the time, he was unable to contact his parents.
 The application was missed, and Sané was ordered to serve in Germany.

 Whilst in Germany he played football part-time for FV Donaueschingen, where he was scouted by 2.
 Bundesliga side SC Freiburg.
 He signed his first professional contract in 1985.
 During three years at the club, he scored 56 goals and was top scorer in 1988.
 He then spent two seasons at 1.
 FC Nürnberg, and in 1990, signed for SG Wattenscheid 09, then a Bundesliga club.
 He was noted for his speed, being able run 100 metres in 10.7 seconds, and for being one of the first African players to play in the Bundesliga.

 In 1994, he joined FC Tirol Innsbruck, finishing as the Austrian Bundesliga's top scorer at the end of the season.
 He then returned to Wattenscheid for two seasons.
 Sané played in Austria for Linz and also in Switzerland representing Schaffhausen in the latter part of the nineties.
 He would return to the Ruhr valley, where his family were situated, and played for different amateur clubs in the region.

 In all, he scored 51 goals in 174 (West) German top-flight appearances.